DeanLemans/deanlemans.github.io/content/book-list.md

   - explorerexclude
 ---
 > [!info]
-> I will put reviews in here someday
+> I will put reviews in here someday, but i will first have to reorganize

 ## My favorite fiction books are: